Welcome to Psychology at Haverford

 The aim of the Psychology Department is to provide students with an understanding of human behavior that will support their ability to participate as informed members of our society, to help others, and to add to scientific knowledge.

 One path to this goal involves mastery of the theoretical concepts psychologists use in describing and understanding behavior; the other involves competence in the use of the scientific methodologies employed in the study of behavior.
 We emphasize the importance of both concepts and methods across diverse topic areas within psychology, including biological, cognitive, social, and personality.

 A guidebook to help Psychology Majors plan their education decisions

-Periodically the faculty in the Psych Dept receive announcements for psych-related jobs and research opportunities.
-To streamline the process we have created a list that you can subscribe to if you want to receive these announcements.
+Periodically the Psychology Dept receives announcements for psych-related jobs, internships, summer programs, and research opportunities.
+We have created a list that you can subscribe to if you want to receive these announcements.

 Adela Scharff '16 is researching second generation effects of infant malnutrition with Harvard Global Health Institute in Bridgetown, Barbados.
 Check out her blog.Adela Scharff '16 is researching second generation effects of infant malnutrition with Harvard Global Health Institute in Bridgetown, Barbados.

 Erin Boettcher ’12, Emily Dix ’12, Jacob Seeley ’12, Elizabeth Lamkin ’13, and Matthew Smith ’13 have all been awarded three years of support for their graduate studies in the sciences.

 The West Chester University associate professor of psychology is interviewed about her research on how early education in the arts enhances children's ability to learn.